Jeremy-Walton/jeremy-walton.github.io/details.md

 Monday 11am.

 ### What
-Daily Teaching, personal, group devotions, shenanigans and other activities
+Daily Teaching, Personal group devotions, shenanigans and other activities

 ### Cost
 $45 for food and lodging (keep in mind that you will also need to chip in to pay whoever you drive with for gas).